JustHelixia/mkdocs/docs/freshrss.md

 On mobile I used Feedme, but I ended up liking Readrops more.
 Both apps have the option to select FreshRSS as a service and setting it up is really easy.

-On my Linux desktop I use the Newsflash app to read my subscriptions from FreshRSS.
+On my Linux desktop I use the Newsflash app to read my subscriptions, but I ran into errors and I am reading the feed on my FreshRSS feed instead.

 ## Resources
 - [Lawrance's tutorial](https://www.youtube.com/watch?v=wcof-Noho9Q)